 The Gran Sasso national park holds the highest peaks of the Apennines, including the 3000m Corno Grande.

-Sardinia’s northern Costa Smeralda is the home of all manner of waterborne activities, not least fab opportunities for kitesurfing.
+Sardinia’s northern Costa Smeralda is the home of all manner of waterborne activities, not least fantastic opportunities for kitesurfing.